Upgrade Flex on your Symfony projects

 symfony/flex package by running the following command is enough:

-$ composer update symfony/flex
+$ composer update symfony/flex --no-plugins --no-scripts

 We have not decided yet when we will shut down the current Flex server, but please upgrade at your earlier convenience to help us move forward faster.

 As with any Open-Source project, contributing code or documentation is the most common way to help, but we also have a wide range of sponsoring opportunities.